prometheus/client_java/docs/content/getting-started/metric-types.md

 requestLatency.labelValues("ok").observe(2.7);
 ```

-The example above creates a summary with the 50th percentile (median), the 95th percentila, and the 99th percentile.
+The example above creates a summary with the 50th percentile (median), the 95th percentile, and the 99th percentile.
 Quantiles are optional, you can create a summary without quantiles if all you need is the count and the sum.

 {{< hint type=note >}}
 The terms "percentile" and "quantile" mean the same thing.
 We use percentile when we express it as a number in [0, 100], and we use quantile when we express it as a number in [0.0, 1.0].
 {{< /hint >}}

 The second parameter to `quantile()` is the maximum acceptable error.
 The call `.quantile(0.5, 0.01)` means that the actual quantile is somewhere in [0.49, 0.51].
-Higher presicion means higher memory usage.
+Higher precision means higher memory usage.

 The 0.0 quantile (min value) and the 1.0 quantile (max value) are special cases because you can get the precise values (error 0.0) with almost no memory overhead.

 Quantile values are calculated based on a 5 minutes moving time window.
 The default time window can be changed with `maxAgeSeconds()` and `numberOfAgeBuckets()`.

-Some options can be configured at runtime, see [config](/config/config).
+Some options can be configured at runtime, see [config](../../config/config).

 In general you should prefer histograms over summaries.
 The Prometheus query language has a function [histogram_quantile()](https://prometheus.io/docs/prometheus/latest/querying/functions/#histogram_quantile) for calculating quantiles from histograms.
 The advantage of query-time quantile calculation is that you can aggregate histograms before calculating the quantile.
 With summaries you must use the quantile with all its labels as it is.